THE FARLINGTON PATHWAYS PHILOSOPHY

 Guidance & Support

-Your progress will be closely monitored throughout the Sixth Form, so that you can develop an appreciation of your strengths as well as the areas of study that need greater attention.
+Your progress will be closely monitored throughout your time at Farlington College Horsham, so that you can develop an appreciation of your strengths as well as the areas of study that need greater attention.

-Students in the Sixth Form at Farlington are encouraged to take responsibility for their own time and success.
+Students at Farlington College Horsham are encouraged to take responsibility for their own time and success.
 Study periods encourage independent learning, and our highly trained staff are there to help and support you in all of your studies and extra-curricular activities.

 This hardworking, dedicated and supportive environment really encourages students to reach their potential, preparing them to become self-motivated learners and providing the perfect transition from school to university.